mizu.js

 1 Restriction 1 Note

-Context is only initialized once and is not reset upon subsequent renderings, and can be updated by other directives.
+The context is initialized once and persists across renderings, but it can still be updated by other directives.

 *ref="name"

-Create a reference to the element for later use.
+Create a reference to an element for later use.

 <div *ref="foo" data-text="bar">